 The taxation of the income of individuals (who own a business or are a partner in a transparent partnership carrying out a business), generated by themselves or through the partnership, generally depends upon their personal tax rate; tax rates are up to 47.5%, including a solidarity surcharge of 5.5%, and possibly a church tax.
-However, dividend payments, as well as capital gains from the sale of shares that are realised in the context of a business, are subject to socalled partial-income procedures, so that only 60% of the income deriving from dividends or capital gains will be taxed.
+However, dividend payments and capital gains from the sale of shares that are realised in the context of a business are subject to so-called partial-income procedures, so that only 60% of the income deriving from dividends or capital gains will be taxed.

-As of 2021, the exemption limit on which no solidarity surcharge applies has been increased for individuals and there is a mitigation zone in which the full solidarity surcharge will not apply.
-However, the solidarity surcharge continues to be levied on the corporate income tax of corporations (in particular, GmbHs and AGs) as before.
+In 2021, the exemption limit on which no solidarity surcharge applies was increased for individuals and there is now a mitigation zone in which the full solidarity surcharge will not apply.
+However, the solidarity surcharge continues to be levied on the corporate income tax of corporations (particularly GmbHs and AGs), as before.